 Click the button below to create and log into your ABS Survey Account and complete your survey online.

 If you need help completing this survey, please call one of our team on 1800 882 362 during business hours or use our Business Surveys Contact Form to outline the details of your situation and we will be in touch.

 Purpose of the survey

-The Energy and Water Survey (EWS) is an annual survey that collects data on energy, water, and fuel usage, and electricity generation by businesses/organisations in Australia.
-Your participation in the survey will provide vital information which enables industry, business, and government to make informed decisions, which may assist your community or business/organisation.
+The Energy and Water Survey (EWS) is an annual survey that collects data on electricity generation, energy, water and fuel usage by businesses and organisations in Australia.
+Your participation in the survey will provide vital information which enables industry, business and government to make informed decisions which may assist your community, business or organisation.